Powerful blizzard takes aim at Northeastern United States

 Some big employers said they were considering officials' pleas to allow their workers to stay home.

-State Street Corp (STT.N), one of Boston's largest employers in the financial sector, was considering allowing employees to work from home on Friday, said spokeswoman Anne McNally.
+State Street Corp, one of Boston's largest employers in the financial sector, was considering allowing employees to work from home on Friday, said spokeswoman Anne McNally.

-(Additional reporting by Daniel Lovering and Tim McLaughlin in Boston, Karen Jacobs in Atlanta and Colleen Jenkins in North Carolina; Editing by Andrew Hay and Lisa Shumaker)